 Broadband help and issues

-For most of us, our broadband connection just chugs along quietly, without us even thinking about it.
+For most of the time, our broadband connection just chugs along quietly, without us even thinking about it.
 But occasionally problems do crop up, from slow broadband to payment issues.
 When this happens it’s good to know where you should turn to get the problem sorted quickly.

 Most providers have extensive information on their websites for customers needing help, but if these do not answer your question you will need to get in touch directly.
 With phone numbers, web chat, email and social media all offering points of contact, we look at the most common customer issues and the best ways to get them resolved.